-The Audit Committee also is responsible for establishing procedures for the receipt of complaints regarding our accounting, internal accounting or audit matters, and the confidential, anonymous submission by employees of concerns regarding questionable accounting or auditing matters.
-The Audit Committee's responsibilities are set forth in its charter, the current version of which was most recently reviewed by the Committee and approved by the board in January 2018.
+Our Audit Committee also is responsible for establishing procedures for the receipt of complaints regarding our accounting, internal accounting controls or audit matters, and the confidential, anonymous submission by employees of concerns regarding questionable accounting or auditing matters.
+Our Audit Committee's responsibilities are set forth in its charter, the current version of which was most recently approved by our Board in connection with the Settlement Agreement.
 The current version of the charter is available on our website at www.ncm.com at the Investor Relations link.
-There were eight meetings of the Audit Committee during our 2017 fiscal year.
+There were eight meetings of our Audit Committee during our 2017 fiscal year.